FrancescoMandru/siamese-network/README.md

 ## Requirements

 This network has been tested using Tensorflow 2.4 on Ubuntu 18.04 with CUDA 11.0 and cuDNN 8.
 The packages required are listed in the `requirements.txt`.
 Please refer at https://www.tensorflow.org/install/gpu to setup your machine properly.

+## Metrics estimation

+To track the goodness of our network we look at the binary accuracy, precision, recall, AUC, Recal at precision (80%, 90% and 95%).
+These can be monitored using the Tensorboard.